Press Release

 Holding The Shadow While Calling Back The Light is not intended to make sense, yet rather, as a process of sense-making - where hybrid identities, iconoclastic gestures, patchwork (visual) languages and amorphously gendered entities diffuse settled narratives - opening up spaces of unknowing, encouraging moments of contemplation, critical reflection and visioning in relation to the interconnected complexities of our contemporary, social and political landscapes.

-Installation view of ‘Holding The Shadow While Calling Back The Light’ at CT20 (FOlkestone) - Image courtesy of CT20 and Benjamin Sebastian - 2024
+Installation view of ‘Holding The Shadow While Calling Back The Light’ at CT20 (Folkestone) - Image courtesy of CT20 and Benjamin Sebastian - 2024

 About Benjamin Sebastian: